Windows Azure Pack components

 Applies To: Windows Azure Pack

-Windows Azure Pack provides a core set of required components to support several optional components, such as Windows Azure Web Services or Windows Azure Service Bus.
-You must install the required components and then decide which specific service components to install, based on your hosting requirements.
+Windows Azure Pack provides a core set of required components to support several optional components.
+You must install the required components and then, based on your hosting requirements, decide which optional service components to install.

 Service Management API.
 The Service Management API exposes a unified interface to manage the Windows Azure Pack services through the management portals.
 There are three API interfaces:

-The Windows Azure Pack Admin API exposes functionality to complete administrative tasks from the management portal for administrators or through the use of Windows PowerShell cmdlets.
+The Admin API exposes functionality to complete administrative tasks from the management portal for administrators or through the use of Windows PowerShell cmdlets.

-The Windows Azure Pack Tenant API enables users, or tenants, to manage and configure cloud services that are included in the plans that they subscribe to.
+The Tenant API enables users, or tenants, to manage and configure cloud services that are included in the plans that they subscribe to.

 Authentication sites.
 These sites provide authentication services for the management portal for administrators and the management portal for tenants.